YagaGauaganek/reading-notes-bootcamp/README.md

 # reading-notes-bootcamp
 ## About
 Hi my name is Jaga.
 It sounds more like *Baga-Jaga*, than *Jagermaister*.
-I am Culture n and Social Science graduate.
+I am Culture Athropology and Social Science graduate.
 For years I was working as na Admin in HR and then in Logistics.
 Last couple of years I have been working as IT Consultant managing with WMS (Warehouse Management Systems) projects and implementong them for clients all around the word.

 My afterwork-passion is film photography.
 I use 35 mm camera (Pentax ME Super) and Medium Format Camera (Pentax 6x7).
 My portfolio can be found on [Instagram](https://www.instagram.com/jagagalganek/?hl=en).
 Here is one of my fav photos: